NEW LOWER PRICES - ACT FAST!

 Up-arrow (25) Quarter and Mr.Protein

-Most well nourished women have high protein intake, so they may not need to increase protein intake during pregnancy based on their current diet.
+Most well-nourished individuals have high protein intake, so they may not need to increase protein intake during pregnancy based on their current diet.
 However, if this is not the case, guidelines recommend a 25 gram protein increase.
-A careful diet history can determine if the adequate amount of protein is available in the woman’s diet.
+A careful diet history can determine if an adequate amount of protein is available in the individual’s diet.

 FOODS AND SUBSTANCES TO AVOID